embvm/embvm-demo-platforms/README.md

 Copyright © 2020 Embedded Artistry LLC

+The [source code for this project](src) is released under the MIT license.
+Note that the [`embvm-core`](https://github.com/embvm/embvm-core) project itself is dual-licensed as GPLv3 with a commercial licensing option.
+Please note that using this module as-is will pull in the `embvm-core` project for compiling the end application, requiring you to abide by the GPLv3 or commercial licensing terms.

-This project is released under GPLv3.
-See the [LICENSE](LICENSE) file for further licensing details.
+See the [LICENSE.md](LICENSE.md) file for further licensing details.

 **[Back to top](#table-of-contents)**